Palliative Care (Part-time)

 About the ProgramThis program is designed to enhance the knowledge, skills and attitudes of individuals (RPNs, Orderlies, PSWs, Volunteers, Support Workers, Clergy) who deal with the terminally ill and their families.
 Students will learn to provide compassionate care in which the quality of remaining life is the objective.
 Students will explore symptom control as the basis to develop a team approach which includes the patient and those close to them.
 Palliative care also attempts to provide bereavement care for families.

 Students who have completed the theory courses need to contact the college regarding their placement.
 Students must be able to identify a location for their placement in order for the college to proceed with the arrangements.
-Please note that immunizations and other pre-practicum assessment may have specific requirements.

 Program InformationAll courses must be completed within 5 years of acceptance into the program.